dotswg/dots-architecture/draft-ietf-dots-architecture.md

 attack target and the DOTS client have to be co-located in the same administrative domain, but it is expected to be a common scenario.

-DDoS mitigation service with the help of an upstream mitigator may involve some form of traffic redirection whereby traffic destined for the attack target is diverted towards the mitigator.
+DDoS mitigation with the help of an upstream mitigator may involve some form of traffic redirection whereby traffic destined for the attack target is steered towards the mitigator.
+Common mechanisms to achieve this redirection depend on BGP [RFC4271] and DNS [RFC1035].
 The mitigator in turn inspects and scrubs the traffic, and forwards the resulting (hopefully non-attack) traffic to the attack target.
 Thus, when a DOTS server receives an attack mitigation request from a DOTS client, it can be viewed as a way of causing traffic redirection for the attack target indicated.

 DOTS relies on mutual authentication and the pre-established service relationship between the DOTS client's domain and the DOTS server's domain to